MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-postgresql-to-azure.md

 1. Select **+ Add**.
 1. Select the subscription and resource group for the service.
 1. Enter a name for the instance.
-1. Select the closest location to your datacenter or VPN gateway.
+1. Select the closest location to the Contoso datacenter or VPN gateway.
 1. Select **Azure** for the service mode.
 1. Select a pricing tier.
 1. Select **Review + create**.